niltsiar/vagrant-ubuntu-14.04-postgresql-9.4-wildfly-8.2/README.md

 This machine is meant to be used for development and includes a testdb database already created as well as **postgres** password for *postgres* user.

 JDK 1.8.0_25

+Wildfly install script based on the one provided by Dmitriy Sukharev.
+For more info see http://sukharevd.net/wildfly-8-installation.html